SolidWallOfCode/trafficserver/doc/developer-guide/plugins/hooks-and-transactions/plugin-priority.en.rst

    Return the maximum priority for a plugin.
 If :arg:`name` is :const:`NULL` the value for the current plugin is returned.
    A negative value indicates the plugin :arg:`name` was not found.

-.. c:function:: int TSPluginDefaultPriorityGet(char const* name)
+.. c:function:: int TSPlugineffectivePriorityGet(char const* name)
-   Return the default priority for a plugin.
+   Return the effective priority for a plugin.
 If :arg:`name` is :const:`NULL` the value for the current plugin is returned.
    A negative value indicates the plugin :arg:`name` was not found.

 .. c:function:: TSReturnCode TSPluginDefaulPrioritySet(int pri)
-   Set the default priority for this plugin to :arg:`pri`.
+   Set the effective priority for this plugin to :arg:`pri`.
 It is an error to set :arg:`pri` to be larger than the maximum priority of the plugin.

 .. c:function:: int TSHttpHookThresholdGet(TSHttpHookId hook)
    Return the current global threshold for hook callbacks.